 QSL image: Vintage Vermont Postcard,"Mt.
 Mansfield"

-Please call me Nick.
-I was a longtime SWL, having discovered shortwave stations on my grandparents "tuning eye" radio as a kid.
-I became hooked and started saving up my paper-route money until I could buy a Hammarlund HQ-100C, which still casts it's warm glow in the shack once in awhile.
+I use my middle name, Nick.
+A longtime SWL, I discovered shortwave stations on my grandparents "tuning eye" radio as a kid.
+I became hooked and started saving up my paper-route money until I could buy a Hammarlund HQ-100C, which still casts it's warm glow in my shack once in awhile.

-Recently retired, I fulfilled a long time goal of getting a ham license.
+Recently retired, I fulfilled a long deferred goal of getting my ham license.
 I have been having a blast.
-A fortunate, thrilling QSO with Charles Simonyi on board the I.S.S. in early April 2009, hooked me again and sparked my interest in working the OSCAR satellites.
-Also, thank you to Commander Wheelock for activating ham radio on the I.S.S. in 2010!
+A fortunate, thrilling QSO with Charles Simonyi on board the International Space Station in early April 2009, hooked me again and sparked my interest in working the OSCAR satellites.
+Also, thank you to Commander "Wheels" Wheelock for activating ham radio on the I.S.S. in 2010!

-My portable FM satellite set-up consists of an IC-W32A downlink, and IC-V82 uplink.
-The antenna is a homebrew 2M/70cm yagi (2 up, 5 down), based on the WA5VJB design.
-It's mounted on a camera tripod and can be flipped into a vertical position.
-Sometimes, I used a WA2ODO built 436 Mhz preamp to help me work into Europe on very low elevation transatlantic passes, when AO-51, AO-27 and HO-68 were operational.
+My portable FM satellite set-up consists of an IC-W32A downlink, and IC-V82/U82 uplinks.
+Started out with a homebrew 2M/70cm yagi (2 up, 5 down), based on the WA5VJB design, now use an Arrow II handheld.
+Back when AO-51, AO-27 and HO-68 were operational., I used a WA2ODO built 436 Mhz preamp to help me work very low elevation transatlantic passes into Europe.

-My satellite base station, used primarily for SSB on the linear transponder sats, consists of a FT-847, MD-100 mic and ARROW II yagi set-up for indoor operation.
+My satellite base station, used primarily for the linear transponder sats, consists of a IC-910hx and ARROW II yagi set-up for indoor operation.

-My HF/6M station is an IC-706MKIIG, Heil HM-IC mic, and AT-7000 tuner with various wire antennas and a 6M KU4AB loop.
-This combo is being used to chase HF DXCC & VUCC~6M.
+My HF/6M rig is a IC-706MKIIG with a Heil HM-IC mic, and AT-7000 tuner.
+I use various end-fed wire antennas and a 6M KU4AB loop at 35'.
+This combo is being used to chase HF DXCC & VUCC~6M stations.
 Recently, I've added a Signalink USB interface.
-I am active on PSK31/RTTY using cocoaModem 2.0 and Fldigi software, and JT65-HF.
+I am occasionally active on PSK31/RTTY using cocoaModem 2.0 and Fldigi software, and on JT65-HF.

 On HF/6M, I routinely upload all of my logs to LoTW.

-On Satellites, I only upload to LoTW on a case by case or by request basis.
+On Satellites, I will upload individual QSOs to LoTW on a by request or case by case basis.

 DXCC #40741, issued May 5, 2012.